hydronyme/heliodon/README.md

 # heliodon
-calculation of sun position : application of shadow calculation
+Sun position seen by an observer on earth : application to shadow calculation